jcdavenport/sentiment_analysis/README.md

  <br></br>

 ##### *This is a work in progress.
 I am developing methods to simplify the current process, and to implement the actual machine learning algorithm.

+Still Needed:
+ -> Create branches for different versions
+ -> Refactor source code so no user interaction is required beyond initial execution, i.e. text processing will automatically run in sequence after the data miner has finished.
+ -> Allow user to enter a limit value to specify the amount of data to collect.
+CTRL+C can be used to stop collection if a data limit is not specified.
+<br></br>
+---
+#### VERSIONS:

 <br></br>